 The Car Industry' Green Revolution

-The car industry globally is going through a green revolution Along with established companies like Ford, Toyota, General Motors who have introduced electric cars, new entrants such as Tesla, Google, ( and rumours of Apple entering) are all working on electric cars or driver less electric cars.
+The car industry globally is going through a green revolution.
+Along with established companies like Ford, Toyota, and General Motors, which have introduced electric cars, new entrants such as Tesla and Google (with rumors of Apple entering) are all working on electric cars or driverless electric cars.

-Electric cars seem to offer the piece of mind that green consumers need when they sit and drive their cars.
-Tesla is currently ahead of the game and they are offering the first mass produced electric car for sale.
-Already Tesla has taken orders of 400000 for their model 3 electric cars at $35000 each the car is in well reach of the average family, and if Tesla can fulfil the orders of the model 3 it will net them $14bn, and at 215 miles per charge they are currently streets ahead of established manufacturer rivals.
+Electric cars offer peace of mind that green consumers need when they sit and drive their cars.
+Tesla is currently ahead of the game, and they offer the first mass-produced electric car for sale.
+Tesla’s Model 3 is priced at $35,000, and they have already taken 400,000 pre-orders.
+The car can go 215 miles per charge, keeping Tesla ahead of its established manufacturer rivals.

 Consumers And Green Marketing

-Government focus on "Green" measures and targets is increasing the number of consumers prepared to invest in "Green" technologies and wanting to buy from organisations with a "Green" ethos.
-There is a change in buying behaviour as people make the transition towards being a ‘Green Consumer’.
+Government focus on "Green" measures and targets is increasing the number of consumers prepared to invest in "Green" technologies and wanting to buy from organizations with a "Green" ethos.
+There is a change in buying behavior as people make the transition toward being a ‘Green Consumer.’

 Developing Green Marketing Strategy

-If firms want to become "truly green" this must start with selecting the suppliers that have the same "green" ethos as the firm.
-Are the raw material sourced ethically, by this we mean are suppliers paid a fair wage that they can live on.
+If firms want to become "truly green," this must start with selecting suppliers that have the same "green" ethos as the firm.
+Are the raw materials sourced ethically?
+This means ensuring suppliers are paid a fair wage that they can live on.

-Another issue is to do if raws materials are organically sourced.
-If firms do not use chemicals or any other artificial ingredient in the development of their products then they should be able to claim that the product is organic.
+Another issue is whether raw materials are organically sourced.
+If firms do not use chemicals or any other artificial ingredient in the development of their products, they should claim that the product is organic.

-Packaging design is important, if the packaging is recyclable then it gives the green consumer the opportunity to contribute towards a green movement which is growing.
+Packaging design is important.
+If the packaging is recyclable, it gives the green consumer the opportunity to contribute towards a green movement, which is growing.
+Unilever, for example, has committed to making all of its packaging recyclable, reusable, or compostable by 2025.

 Is a Circular Economy Approach The Future?

-Some firms are now responding to the concern that the materials and resources we use to produce products are limited; there are forecasts that as materials start running out the price of materials and consequently sale prices will become unaffordable.
+Some firms are now responding to the concern that the materials and resources we use to produce products are limited; forecasts suggest that as materials run out, the price of materials, and consequently, sale prices, will become unaffordable.

-To combat this companies are now designing products which last a very long time.
-Isla bikes are designing bicycles which will last more than 50 years.
-The user will hire rather than purchase a bicycle so that it can be passed onto the someone else once the user has finished with the bicycle.
-This is an example of a circular economy where products are designed to last as long as possible and at the end their long life they are regenerated or recycled ready to be used again.
-Google are also implementing circular economy principles in their data hardware centres.
-Keep an eye out for stories about the Circular Economy; will Circular Economy Strategy replace the current Linear Economy where products are produced, used and discarded?
+To combat this, companies are now designing products that last a long time.
+Isla Bikes is designing bicycles that last over 50 years.
+The user hires rather than purchases the bike, so it can be passed on to someone else after the user finishes with it.
+This is an example of a Circular Economy, where products are designed to last as long as possible, and at the end of their long life, they are regenerated or recycled.

 Continue to Read About Green Marketing